 You know that eating nutrient-rich foods is key if you want to be healthy.
-That’s because “nutrients” is the catch-all category for substances found in food that provides nourishment essential for growth and the maintenance of life.
+That’s because “nutrients” is the catch-all category for substances found in food that provide nourishment essential for growth and the maintenance of life.
 But what about macronutrients and micronutrients—how are they different, and what do they actually do?
 Let’s dive in.

 What are Macronutrients?